gvp-study/FCND-Motion-Planning/motion_planning.md

 #### 6. Cull waypoints

+The raw set of path points obtained from a_star is a set of connected cells from the start cell to the goal cell.
+These path points will number in the hundreds and are too fine for a drone to follow.
+These path points are then pruned such that only the start, end and important waypoints are included.

+##### Prune using Collinearity

-The raw set of path points obtained from a_star can be pruned into a significantly smaller set of waypoints using collinearity tests on the points.
+The path can be pruned into a significantly smaller set of waypoints using collinearity tests on the points.
 The prune_path_collinear function takes the path and a tolerance value to eliminate all points which are collinear.
 The result is shown below.

 ```python
 def prune_path_collinear(path, epsilon=1e-6):